takshaktiwari/wallet/README.md

         ->balance; // get the balance

 ### Transfer to other wallet
 You can transfer balance to user's another wallet or may be be another's user wallet.
 It will throw and arrow if you transfer more than the available balance.
 If you want to transfer anyhow then you can use force transfer which will make the wallet balance in negative if there is not sufficient balance.
+You are not allowed to pass negative amount.
 Some Examples:

     # transfer 200 to user's wallet
     $user->wallet()->amount(200)->transfer($user->getWallet('other'));